Bridge to Artificial Intelligence (Bridge2AI) Frequently Asked Questions

 - Skills and Workforce Development Core

 Yes, each potential BRIDGE Center application should include an Administrative Core and one or more of the following optional cores: Teaming, Ethics, Standards, Tool Optimization, Skills and Workforce Development.
 Cores will be individually reviewed and individual cores from different applications may be selected and funded to work collaboratively as a single BRIDGE Center.
-Applications are not being solicited at this time.
+Please see RFA-RM-21-023 for additional information.

 The Other Transactions Authority is governed by 42 U.S. Code § 282 (n)(1)(b).
 Other Transactions (OT) are not grants, cooperative agreements, or contracts.
 They are used by the NIH to provide considerable flexibility in establishing policies for the awards; policies and terms for individual OT awards may vary between awards, each negotiated with a specific agreement, which may be expanded, modified, partnered, not supported, or later discontinued based on program needs, changing research landscape and or availability of funds.